wigillette/Project_Beta/README.md

 > Bug/Revamp List
 - [x] TouchService UIs overlaying on betting/voting/results UIs
-- [ ] Rework snackbar service to use mapDispatchToProps and mount it on main
 - [x] Use componentDidUpdate to reset state on betting and voting UIs
 - [x] Selected Maps and Modes not changing
 - [x] Kills not changing in leaderboard